 How Does Lean Production Differ From Lean Construction?

-Simply put, lean production is what inspired lean construction but the two terms are not interchangeable.
-LC has also been inspired from other ideologies.
-Whereas lean production focuses on the decrease of time for turnover, achieved by the elimination of waste, LC also draws on social science, production management and complexity theory.
+Simply put, lean production is what inspired lean construction, but the two terms are not interchangeable.
+LC has also been inspired by other ideologies.
+Whereas lean production focuses on the decrease of time for turnover, achieved by eliminating waste, LC also draws on social science, production management, and complexity theory.
 The world of production is very different from construction.
 Generalities cannot be made between both disciplines.
 Where production tends to focus on mass volume, construction focuses more on the actual construction rather than the production of construction.

 What Are The Origins?

 The start of the LC movement can be dated back to the formation of the 'International Group for Lean Construction (IGLC) in 1993.
 This can be seen when the principles and ideologies that changed the manufacturing industry became intertwined with the design and construction industries.
 The IGLC paved the current interpretation by setting up the foundation of the theory.
 Furthermore, in 1997 the 'Lean Construction Institute' (LCI) was formed.
 The LCI worked more on the implantation of the system in assorted designs and projects than on the actual construction of the methodology.